palmER User Guides

 Click any snippet in the list.
 The behavior depends on the category:

-- First Prompt: Text is inserted into the composer for you to review and add to before sending
+• First Prompt: Text is inserted into the prompt field for you to review and add to before sending

 Managing Your Snippets